hnz1102/breadboard-power-alligator/README.md

 |20V|DNP|DNP|1uF|DNP|2K|1K|DNP|200K|SHUNT|OPEN|

 *1 DNP: Do Not Populate
-*2 R107 is DNP for all adoptors.
+*2 R107 is DNP for all adapters.

 If you want to change the output voltage, you can change the parts of the table. e.g If you want to change the output voltage to 1.8V or 2.5V, you can change the parts as follows.